-You've been waiting for this day for months: Finally you get to meet your new baby.
+You've been waiting for this day for months: Now you finally get to meet your new baby.
 But like many new parents, you might not have a clear idea of what that meeting will be like.

 Wondering how your baby will look and what he or she will do after arriving?
 Read on.

-Although you may have visions of a robust bouncing baby, reality may not match that image.
-Many newborns are tiny, wet creatures when they first emerge.
+You probably have visions of a robust bouncing baby, but in reality many newborns are tiny, wet creatures when they first emerge.
 Often their heads are slightly pointed as a result of passing through the birth canal.
 This is only temporary — the head will take on a rounded appearance within a few days.
 It may surprise you that a newborn's head is so big compared with the rest of the body.

 Your baby also may look scrunched up since the legs and arms have been kept bent at the knees and elbows while in the womb.
 After months of growing in ever-tightening close quarters, this is perfectly normal.
 The limbs will straighten out as your baby grows.

 Look at your baby's tiny fingers and toes.
 You'll notice the paper-thin — and sometimes long — nails.